Discover How You Can Redefine Financial Independence To Retire At Any Age

 - Few people want to completely stop working because work plays an important role in a balanced, fulfilling life.

-The New Retirement has surfaced as an alternative that allows you to build your financial foundation (including a small nest egg) using a traditional career and then switch horses mid-career.
+The New Retirement has surfaced as an alternative that allows you to build your financial foundation (including a small nest egg) using a traditional career, and then continuing by switching horses mid-career.

-It is a way to redefine life from the polar extremes of career followed by retirement to something more balanced where the focus is on quality of life
+It’s a way to redefine life from the polar extremes of career, followed by retirement, to something more balanced where the focus is on quality of life

 The idea is to build a life so fulfilling that you never want to retire from it.
 The sooner you make that switch the happier you will be.